evoingram/html5Video/howto/Record.md

 ## What You Need

-- your favorite coding editor
+- your favorite coding editor (optional)
-- your favorite browser
+- your favorite browser (optional)
 - deployed projects you want to show off
 - code files and chunks of code you want to show off
 - script for this video
-- PowerPoint or your favorite presentation software (optional)
+- PowerPoint or your favorite presentation software
-- Zoom, Microsoft Teams, or your favorite recording software (optional)
+- Zoom, Microsoft Teams, or your favorite recording software
 - This is ***a lot*** easier with two screens.
+If you do not have two screens, you will need your script on paper or on your phone or basically not on the screen you're sharing.

 ## Directions